Eyelid lumps and bumps

 Most chalazia settle over the first 3 months and the use of heat compresses to the eyelid can hasten resolution.
 However if it does not settle, or is particularly large, an incision and curretage can be carried out.
 This is a short local anaesthetic day procedure to drain the cyst.

-Close-up of a person's lower eyelid with a large, swollen cyst near the eyelashes.
+Close-up of a person's eye, showing the lower eyelid with a cyst of moll.

 Cyst of Moll